mongodb/docs-realm/source/includes/api-details/csharp/model-data/object-models-database-schema-description.rst

 loaded assemblies, you *can* explicitly pass the models when configuring a database.

-For more information, refer to :ref:`sdks-provide-a-subset-of-classes-to-a-database`.
+For more information, refer to :ref:`sdks-provide-a-subset-of-models-to-a-database`.

 .. note::